mrdvt92/perl-Geo-H3/README.md

 The H3 Core Library implements the H3 grid system.
 It includes functions for converting from latitude and longitude coordinates to the containing H3 cell, finding the center of H3 cells, finding the boundary geometry of H3 cells, finding neighbors of H3 cells, and more.

-The H3 Core Library can be installed from Uber's H3 respository on GitHub [https://github.com/uber/h3](https://github.com/uber/h3) which is well documented at [https://h3geo.org/docs/](https://h3geo.org/docs/).
+The H3 Core Library can be installed from Uber's H3 repository on GitHub [https://github.com/uber/h3](https://github.com/uber/h3) which is well documented at [https://h3geo.org/docs/](https://h3geo.org/docs/).

 ### CONVENTIONS